10 Facts About The Thermosphere

 Solar activity plays a significant role in these temperature variations, with the thermosphere heating up during periods of high solar activity and cooling down during periods of low solar activity.
-The behavior of solar radiation directly impacts the thermosphere’s temperature, making it crucial to take into account when studying this remarkable region of Earth’s atmosphere.
+The behavior of solar radiation directly impacts the thermosphere’s temperature, making it important to take into account when studying this remarkable region of Earth’s atmosphere.

 1. Solar Activity Drives Temperature Variations in the Thermosphere